 Like so many houseplants, the ficus is really a summer plant.
 It is native to tropical and subtropical regions, so while a ficus might be able to handle a little nip in the air, it can't withstand true winter.
 Just bringing your ficus in when the temperature drops might not be enough to guarantee a healthy plant.
-The idea with wintering a ficus isn't growth, as much as it is survival.
+The goal with wintering a ficus isn't growth so much as it is survival.
 Ideally, you can minimize leaf loss and send the plant into a kind of suspended animation throughout the winter.
 Follow these tips to overwinter your ficus indoors.

 Start Out Healthy

 It seems obvious, but going into winter healthy will significantly increase the plant's chances of making it through alive.
 A well-fed, vibrant plant has a much higher chance of surviving.
 If the plant is outside, this also means making sure it's bug-free before moving it back inside.